This post was updated on Oct 15, 2023

 For example, a person may be feeling ambivalent towards a job opportunity, experiencing excitement about the potential benefits but also anxiety about the challenges and risks involved.
 Similarly, a person may feel ambivalent towards a romantic partner, experiencing both love and frustration or anger at different times.

 Ambivalent feelings are common in situations where there are both good and bad aspects to the object of the emotions.
 They can create confusion and indecisiveness, making it difficult to make clear decisions or take action.
-However, by acknowledging and exploring ambivalent feelings, individuals can gain a deeper understanding of themselves and the situation, and make more informed choices.
+However, by acknowledging and exploring ambivalent feelings, individuals can gain a deeper understanding of themselves and the situation, resolve conflict, and make more informed choices.

 Additional Mixed Feelings in Ambivalent Relationships